 It is this area that has been converted to include a new lecture theatre, seminar rooms, anatomy, clinical skills area, academic offices and study areas for students.

-This journey is now leading to the arrival of our first cohort of 70 students on 5 January 2015.
+This journey led to the arrival of our first cohort of 70 students on 5 January 2015.